 and of course we will influence the particle size with our mask by checking the "Size" option in the "Texture" > "Influence" sub-panel

-start the animation, always pressing the keys ALT + A, and always in our frame 95 we can see
+start the animation, always pressing the key SPACE, and always in our frame 95 we can see

 As you can see, the texture has actually influenced the dimensions of the spheres of the particles, which when they start from the plane are small and then increase in size as they move away.

 We can try to improve what we have achieved, in fact the bubbles are not all born with the same dimensions.
 So let's go back to the "Particles" panel and in the "Render" sub-panel we give "Random Size" value 0.723 and "Scale" value 0.150 (to improve the display)

 let's start the simulation and we will display

 which is more or less what you wanted to get.